 - Planning for your future safety and that of your friends through workshops and presentations

 After hours phone number: Connect with Center for Counseling and Student Development at 252-328-6661 and press 2 for after hours services

 Title IX/Office of Equity and Diversity

 Learn about East Carolina University’s Campus Safety statistics and initiatives

-Click here to read the “Safety and You at ECU” – the 2014 Annual Security and Fire Safety Report
+Click here to read the ECU Annual Security Report

 Schedule a Bystander Intervention Program – ECU Campus Wellness has trained facilitators if you would like a Bystander Intervention program for your group or class.
 Click here to fill out the customize request form.